camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/glassfish/chapters/00-introduction/00-introduction.html.md

 ---

-This document will guide you through the installation of camunda BPM and its components on a <a href="http://glassfish.java.net/">Glassfish 3.1 application server</a>.
+This document will guide you through the installation of Camunda BPM and its components on a <a href="http://glassfish.java.net/">Glassfish 3.1 application server</a>.

 <div class="alert alert-info">
   <strong>Reading the Guide</strong> <br>